Basic File I/O in Python

 - Writing a log of your program’s activity

 These are all file operations.
-Understanding Python file I/O will help you build programs that can remember things, process real-world data, and interact with other tools.
+Understanding Python file I/O helps you build programs that can remember things, process real-world data, and interact with other tools.

 Types of Files You Can Work With

-Files come in many shapes and sizes, but as a beginner, you’ll mostly work with two types:
+Files come in many forms, but as a beginner, you'll mostly work with two types:

 - Text files: Store data as readable text (like